The Kapil Sharma Show: Why Bharti Singh Refused To Shoot With Kapil Sharma?

 It has to be seen whether Harsh and Kapil's team will be able to convince Bharti after the scene is re-written.

-The Kapil Sharma Show has been facing problem ever since Kapil and Sunil's ugly mid-air fight.
+The Kapil Sharma Show has been facing problems ever since Kapil and Sunil's ugly mid-air fight.
 Along with Sunil Grover, Chandan Prabhakar, Ali Asgar and Sugandha Mishra had exited the show.
-And, the show's ratings have been fluctuating on TRP chart.
+And, the show's ratings have been fluctuating on TRP charts.

 While Sunil is busy with the live shows, Ali Asgar and Sugandha Mishra have joined hands with Krushna Abhishek for the new show - The Drama Company.

 Meanwhile, The Kapil Sharma Show is trying to get back to the normal.
-The show is now having a new team.
-Recently, Chandan rejoined the show.
+The show now has a new team.
+Recently, Chandan had rejoined the show.

 Please Wait while comments are loading...